mrpositron/hungarian_matching/README.md

-# hungarian_matching
+# Hungarian Matching Algorithm implementation in C++

-Implementation of the hungarian matching algorithm in C++
+Implementation of the hungarian matching algorithm in C++ for arbitrary matrices.
+Finds the minimal and maximal costs.